PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

     * `Window.GrabAnyWhereOn()`
     * `Window.GrabAnyWhereOff()`
 * New "Debugger" button that's built-in like other buttons.
 It's a TINY button with a logo.
 For future use when a debugger is built into PySimpleGUI itself (SOON!)
 * Change Text Element Wrap Length calculation.
-Went fromn +40 pixels to +10 pixels in formula
+Went from +40 pixels to +10 pixels in formula
 * PopupGetFile has new parameter - `multiple_files`.
 If True then allows selection of multiple files

 ## 3.37 PySimpleGUI & 1.37 PySimpleGUI27 1-June-2019

-* The built-in debugger is HERE - might not WORK exactly yet, but a lot of code went into te PySimpleGUI.py file for this.
+* The built-in debugger is HERE - might not WORK exactly yet, but a lot of code went into the PySimpleGUI.py file for this.
 At the moment, the `imwatchingyou` package is THE way to use a PySimpleGUI debugger.
 But soon enough you won't need that project in order to debug your program.
 * Some strange code reformatting snuck in.
 There are 351 differences between this and previous release.
 I'm not sure what happened but am looking at every change by hand.
 * New Calendar Button features
     * locale, format - new parameters to TKCalendar call